cvaraujo/dfs-graph-algorithms/README.md

-# AlgorithmsInGraphs
+## Graph Algorithms
-Works developed in the discipline of Algorithms in Graphs
+# Works developed in the Graph Algorithms Course